 This is why I appreciate them placing so much focus on that aspect of the business.
 It’s essential these gamers learn how to think differently about their performance, and approach it just like any other athlete.

-These video editing skills are excellent to have for any future career.
-Video production skills are universal and can be used in a variety of careers.
+These data science skills are excellent to have for any future career.
+Data analysis skills are universal and can be used in a variety of careers.